 “The continued development of attribution and testing along with creative flexibility yields really great opportunities for data-backed creative…right and left brained stuff, which is really powerful and a joy to develop.”

 “There’s a tremendous amount of channel platforms and apps we can use, making it possible to innovate around those new approaches and deliver new services.”

 “There are so many new mediums to test with.
 These require new thinking, new design, and new strategy, which clients desperately need and lack the time to understand and execute themselves.”

 “The abundance of new solutions means we can be creative in never before seen ways.
 Think augmented reality, virtual reality, smart home, streaming TV.
 The Burger King example where they geoconquested McDonald’s diners is a favorite.”

 “There’s no shortage of new tools and targeting options, whether that be the surge in location-based marketing, more sophisticated email nurturing systems, or influencer marketing.
 We have the resources and expertise to build out these channels quickly and effectively for our clients.”

 Fundamentals Always Win

 The consistent theme underpinning all responses is that the fundamentals of great marketing will always work.
-Creativity, whether that comes from the agency or the brand, remains a requirement in order to capture attention and drive brand awareness.
+Creativity, whether that comes from the agency or the brand, remains a requirement in order to capture attention, create brand awareness and drive consumers into stores.
 A great product at the right price can find its best audience with strategic innovation on new and existing platforms, with expert tactical execution to ensure the campaigns deliver.
 When these elements collide, great things happen, no matter what the challenges or external forces an agency faces.